-Unlike with NQSOs, there is no federal income-tax withholding at exercise (even with a same-day sale), and no Social Security and Medicare tax is owed or withheld.
+Unlike with NQSOs, with ISOs there is no federal income-tax withholding at exercise (even with a same-day sale), and no Social Security and Medicare tax is owed or withheld.
 Other than Pennsylvania, states follow these same rules.
-This does not mean you have no taxable income at exercise or sale; rather, income tax is paid either when the return is filed or through estimated tax payments.
+This does not mean you have no taxable income at exercise or sale.
+Rather, income tax is paid either when the return is filed or through estimated tax payments.

 Alert: You therefore need to plan for future taxes that you will owe with your return.
-Consider putting aside the taxes you will owe.
-Consider the need to make estimated tax payments for substantial gains, as explained in other FAQs in the Tax Center.
+Consider putting aside the taxes you will owe, and also think about whether you need to make estimated tax payments.

 For an annotated diagram of what will appear on your W-2 after you exercise incentive stock options, see a related FAQ.